 I am a serious academic and have a strong domestic side.
 I am strong-willed and so happy to follow your lead.
 I am extremely sweet-tempered and fiery.
 "Do I contradict myself?
 Very well, then, I contradict myself.
 I am large.
 I contain multitudes."

-As an adolescent, I was an idealist and wanted to be a concert pianist (a plan that didn't sit well with my immigrant parents) and, later, a Shakespeare scholar (also wisely nixed early on by the parental units).
+As an adolescent, I was an idealist and wanted to be a concert pianist and, later, a Shakespeare scholar (plans that didn't sit so well with my immigrant parents!).
 Although I still have an idealistic side, it's tempered by a dose of pragmatism and risk aversion.
-These days, I am a (recently) tenured professor and am happy to have job security in a field I love so that I can simultaneously pursue other life passions.
+These days, I am a tenured professor and enjoy my intellectual pursuits as well as personal ones.